 Students should also seek aid from sources other than MIT.
 International students should make all arrangements for their financial obligations to MIT for their entire stay in the United States before leaving their home country.

-For complete instructions on applying for financial aid, including the documents required, visit the Prospective Freshmen and Transfers page on the SFS website.
+For complete instructions on applying for financial aid, including the documents required, visit the Prospective First-Year and Transfer Students page on the SFS website.

 A student's eligibility for MIT undergraduate grant funds will end when the student receives an initial degree, or after the equivalent of eight attempted or completed terms, whichever occurs first.
 Students may appeal for eligibility for additional terms by contacting SFS.
 Eligibility for federal financial aid is not not limited to eight terms, but ends once a student’s degree requirements have been met.
 Student Financial Services will replace federal aid with equivalent MIT funds if federal eligibility ends before a student has completed eight terms.